Promoting British Values at Purbrook Junior School

 The Government set out a definition of British Values in the 2014 Prevent Strategy, and these values have been reiterated this year.
 At Purbrook Junior School these values are reinforced regularly and in the following ways:

-Pupil voice is also seen with children being chosen to be House Captains, Sports Captains, Digital Leaders, Librarians and Junior Road Safety Officers.
+Pupil voice is also seen with children being chosen to be House Captains, Sports Captains and Eco-Warriors.
 Children learn about rights and responsibilities.
 They have the right to ensure the views of children are integral to our school life and curriculum and also the responsibility to carry out their role with integrity.
 Pupils are often involved in the interview process for appointing staff.

 The children annually create class charters where they collectively decide what actions are acceptable in their classrooms.
 This enables the children to hold others to account for inappropriate actions, in direct contrast to rules which would be imposed on them.
 This work underpins our school values.